gvwilson/thirdbit/fiction/voyage/index.md

 signal their arrival.

-The watchmen's first thought was that Uws was taking advantage of the celebrations to invade<sup>Exactly how they thought an Uwsian fleet could have traveled nearly a thousand gallops down the length of the Ruudian coast without being detected is not recorded.
-One suspects drink may have played a role in their reasoning.</sup>.
+The watchmen's first thought was that Uws was taking advantage of the celebrations to invade<span class="sidenote">Exactly how they thought an Uwsian fleet could have traveled nearly a thousand gallops down the length of the Ruudian coast without being detected is not recorded.
+One suspects drink may have played a role in their reasoning.</span>.
 The watchmen began beating the warning drums, but their signal was lost amid the hubbub of celebration below.
 They could only watch as eight of the nine black ships made fast at the city's piers.
 The nine stood off at the mouth of the harbor, her sails hanging slack despite the harsh easterly